qalle2/finmorph/README.md

 Read Kotus XML file, print distinct words and their declensions/conjugations (0-2) in CSV format.
 Argument: XML file

 ### finals.py
-Get words that only occur as finals of compounds.
+Get words that occur as finals of compounds.
 Print them and their declensions/conjugations in CSV format.
 Arguments: wordCsvFile compoundListFile

 ### csv_combine.py
 Arguments: one or more CSV files.
 For each distinct word, print a CSV line with all declensions/conjugations occurring with that word in the files.